A criterion for hypothesis testing for stationary processes: Proofs

 proving~(\ref{eq:count1}).
 The second statement can be proven similarly; indeed, analogously to~(\ref{eq:ff}) we have where we have used $|B|\ge 1$.
-Summing over different $B$, we obtain (similar to~(\ref{eq:fracs})), (since the frequencies are non-negative, there is no $t_n$ term here), which, using stationarity of $\rho$, implies~(\ref{eq:count2}). \end{proof}
+Summing over different $B$, we obtain (similar to~(\ref{eq:fracs})), (since the frequencies are non-negative, there is no $t_n$ term here).
+For the average in~\eqref{eq:ne2} to be smaller than $\epsilon$, at least half of the summands must be smaller than $2\epsilon$.
+Using stationarity of $\rho$, this implies~(\ref{eq:count2}). \end{proof}

 \begin{lemma} Let $\rho_k\in\S$, $k\in\N$ be a sequence of processes that converges to a process $\rho_*$.
 Then, for any $T\in A^*$ and $\epsilon>0$ if $\rho_k(T)>\epsilon$ for infinitely many indices $k$, then $\rho_*(T)\ge\epsilon$ \end{lemma} \begin{proof} The statement follows from the fact that $\rho(T)$ is continuous as a function of $\rho$. \end{proof}